dfinity/dfx-extensions/CONTRIBUTING.md

 # Contributing

+### Development of a new extension

+1. Create a separate directory under the `extensions` folder for your extension.
+2. Provide a manifest (`extension.json`) with metadata for your extension.
+3. Add your extension to `compatibility.json`, ensuring compatibility with specific `dfx` versions.
+4. Add the name of the crate of your extension to https://github.com/dfinity/dfx-extensions/blob/main/.github/workflows/release-with-github.yml under `whichCrate`, this will allow you to release new versions of your extension very easily.

 ## How it works

 The `dfx` utility offers a feature to install new extensions.
 This process ensures that the extensions are not only installed from a trusted source but are also compatible with the user's dfx version, enhancing the utility's reliability and user experience.
 Here's a high-level overview of how the installation process works: